folio-org/folio-org.github.io/guides/commence-a-module.md

 See the [Primer for RAML and JSON Schema](/start/primer-raml/).

+## Database schema {#back-end-database-schema}

+The DB schema defines this module's tables, indexes, joins, etc.
+It is located at `src/main/resources/templates/db_scripts/schema.json`

+When SQL scripts are necessary, they are also stored in that `db_scripts` directory.

 ## Reference data {#back-end-reference-data}

 The optional `reference-data` directory can hold data required for [sample data](#back-end-sample-data) to refer to.